Silence of Women

 September 26, 2013 - January 28, 2014

-Silence of Women is generously sponsored by the Santa Clara University Catala Club, a women's organization dedicated to raising scholarship funds for SCU undergraduate students.
+Silence of Women was generously sponsored by the Santa Clara University Catala Club, a women's organization dedicated to raising scholarship funds for SCU undergraduate students.

 When we invaded Afghanistan, I was in the sculpture department at the San Francisco Art Institute with the news broadcasting from a radio.
 As I was wrapping wet towels over a bust of myself at the end of the evening, I thought of the Afghan women, oppressed by the Taliban.
 I wondered what life would be like for them and other women around the world if more of us had a voice.